rosen-bridge/contract-test/README.md

 Finally, the final reward distribution transaction will be done after the payment transaction receives the required confirmation on the target chain.
 In this transaction:

 * Inputs are:
-	* Trigger Event
+	* Event Trigger
-	* Any valid commitment not merged in creating the trigger event
+	* Any valid commitment not merged in creating the event trigger
 	* bridge wallet to pay the transaction fee
-* The reward is distributed between all watchers who created the valid commitment, either merged on the trigger event or spent individually in this transaction.
-Thus, for each mentioned WID id, a watcher permit box with the reward share and one X-RWT is generated.
+* The reward is distributed between all watchers who created the valid commitment, either merged on the event trigger or spent individually in this transaction.
+Thus, for each mentioned WID, a watcher permit box with the reward share and one X-RWT is generated.
 * Guards receive their reward share
 * The payment transaction id on the target chain is stored in the first box for future audits.